kailu3/python-data-analysis/docs/README.md

 If you have any topics that I could potentially go over or explain clearer and in more detail, please create an **issue** and describe the topic.
 You can create an issue [here](https://github.com/kailu3/python-data-analysis/issues).
 I'll try my best to address it as soon as possible.

-## Acknowledgement
+## References

-Huge thanks to Arvind for hiring me as a TA and the folks at Shopify for inspiring this project as a Hack Days project.
+Some material from this book will be referenced from
+> [*The Python Data Science Handbook*](https://jakevdp.github.io/PythonDataScienceHandbook/) by Jake VanderPlas (O’Reilly).
+Copyright 2016 Jake VanderPlas, 978-1-491-91205-8.

+which is a great book to check out as a continuation and deeper dive into using Python effectively for data.